-There are significant natural heritage features and systems in the Secondary Plan area which provide habitats for wildlife and plant life, natural features and functions, places to recreate and enjoy passive enjoyment of these areas.
-The natural heritage features in the Heritage Secondary Plan Area and planned open space corridors are part of an open space network that extends beyond the Secondary Plan area and will be protected, restored and enhanced, where possible, as development occurs.
-The following policies are based on the City's ecosystem approach to land use planning and are intended to promote sustainable development and a complete community.
+The natural heritage system and planned open space corridors are part of a green network that extends beyond the Secondary Plan area and will be protected, restored, and enhanced as development occurs.
+The Natural Heritage System will be afforded a high profile within the community as visible and accessible public amenities, and are interconnected to the greatest extent practicable where it has been demonstrated not to adversely impact the functions of the Natural Heritage System.
+The following policies are based on the City's ecosystem approach to land use planning and are intended to promote sustainable development and contribute toward a complete community.